-Since I used a regression-based model, I was able to predict the strength of the probability of a specific outcome of a game.
-And at the most substantial grades of probability, my model predicts roughly 70% of the games correctly.
-Since the market performs just as well, it makes it difficult for me to make any serious money from my bets.
+Since I used a regression-based model, I could predict the strength of the probability of a specific game outcome.
+And at the most substantial probability grades, my model predicts roughly 70% of the games correctly.
+Since the market performs just as well, making serious money from my bets is difficult.

-But, to be honest, I never actually thought that I would create a “money machine”, either.
+But, to be honest, I never thought I would create a “money machine,” either.
 Instead, I came to several rather exciting insights about the possibilities (and limitations!) of big data and machine learning: